fbpx

 sudo yum -y install nginx

-If you want to install any of the NGINX Extras module packages like PageSpeed or Brotli, enable the mainline repository as such:
+If you want to install any of the NGINX Extras module packages like PageSpeed or Brotli, you can do so by installing individual module packages:

 sudo yum -y install nginx-module-brotli